NATIONAL BURRITO DAY

 National Burrito Day on the first Thursday in April celebrates the tasty and versatile Mexican dish wrapped in a tortilla.

 A burrito is a heavy tortilla wrapped around meat, cheese, tomato, rice, beans, vegetables, and sauces.
 Like many other tortilla dishes, the burrito is flexible.
 The cook chooses the meat fillings from ground beef, shredded chicken, shredded beef or shredded pork.
 The same applies to the bean choices, often ranging from black, red, whole or refried beans.
-Once again, flexibility of choice applies to the vegetables allowing the cook to grill the vegetables or keep them fresh.
+Once again, the flexibility of choice applies to the vegetables allowing the cook to grill the vegetables or keep them fresh.
 Spices such as cumin, chili powder, and oregano give the burritos an authentic Mexican flavor.
 For added crunch, chimichangas are burritos that have been deep-fried.

 The burrito was introduced in the United States in the 1930s at the El Cholo Spanish Café in Los Angeles.
 Since then, the burrito has found its way to menus all across the United States.
 Home cooks serve the burrito because it’s a crowd-pleaser and filling, too.